0

 Photo: ©pcess609 via Canva.com

-This article is a response to my friend, who is working on his thesis requirement for his MA in Biblical Counseling.
-He asked my opinion on the necessity of a biblical counseling strategy for the church.
-Here are his questions:
+This chapter is a response to a friend who is working on his thesis requirement for his MA in Biblical Counseling.
+He asked my opinion on the necessity of a biblical counseling strategy for a local church.
+As I was thinking about how to respond, I thought it would be instructive to build out a mind map to show him visually what I wanted to say in written form, hoping to make a solid case for biblical counseling and the local church.

 You may want to read: